innovationOUtside/vce-generic-guide/local_vce_detailed.md

 ## Creating a shared folder

 The VCE runs as an isolated virtual machine on your computer.
 You can share files between the VCE and your host operating system by means of a shared folder.
-For the shared folder, we recommend creating a folder on your computer using a name of the form `{MODULECODE}VCE`.
-For example, for the module `AB123`, you might create the folder `~/Documents/OU/AB123VCE`, where `~` refers to your home directory.
-On a Windows computer, this might point to something like `C:/Users/your_username` ; on a Mac, `/Users/your_username`.
+For the shared folder, we recommend creating a folder on your computer called {{local_dirname}} in your documents folder.
+On a Windows computer, this might be called something like {{winpath}} ; on a Mac, {{macpath}} or {{macpath2}}.

 ## Installing the local VCE